madferit94/F1-Top10-Prediction/README.md

 Note: The main analysis notebook (`F1_Prediction_for_TOP10_2024.ipynb`) includes commentary in Korean.
 For English context, please refer to this README (project goal, data, features, validation, and results).

+### Data Source

+The raw timing and classification data (race results, lap times, pit stops, qualifying, etc.) comes from publicly available Formula 1 historical datasets (e.g. Kaggle "Formula 1 World Championship" data).

+This repository includes a local copy of the CSV files only for reproducibility.
+All original credits for the underlying race timing and results data belong to their respective providers / recorders.